Spring Creek Communal Garden

 Our community garden is run cooperatively, we plan the garden, prepare the beds, plant the seeds, weed the beds, water, harvest and preserve food as a group (as opposed to individual plots).
 This makes it easy and convenient for people to take vacations.

 We have 28 annual beds and grow cabbage, broccoli, cauliflower, peas, beans, garlic, onions, lettuce and other greens, chard, spinach, kale, radishes, carrots, beets, potatoes and many herbs.
-Our small 10 X 12 greenhouse is used to start brassicas in the spring and grow tomatoes and peppers during the summer and fall.
+Our small 10 X 12 greenhouse is used to grow peppers during the summer and fall.

 We do group food preservation, we have an awesome pickled bean recipe and can about 200 quarts per year.
 We also dry vegetables such as kale and onions in dehydrators.
 We are doing more fermentation as a healthier alternative to hot water bath canning and make sauerkraut, Kimchi, and other ferments.